Laertes (Hamlet): Role in the play

 In the next scene (act 5, scene 2), King Claudius arranges a fencing match between Hamlet and Laertes.
 Laertes uses his sharp, poisoned sword instead of a bated (dull) sword.
 The King provides a poisoned drink as a backup measure.
 Before the match begins, Hamlet apologises publicly to Laertes for the wrongs he has dealt him.
 Laertes accepts the apology, so he says, but he proceeds with the scheme to kill Hamlet (though after Gertrude drinks the poisoned drink, he expresses having an attack of conscience).
 Hamlet is eventually wounded with the poisoned sword.
 Then, in a scuffle, the swords are switched.
 Hamlet wounds Laertes with his own poisoned blade, and Laertes then falls as well.
 Only then does he truly seem to feel guilty, for he tells Osric he has been "justly killed" with his own treachery.
 As he lies dying, Laertes confesses the truth and reveals that it was Claudius's plot; this results in Hamlet killing Claudius.
 Laertes asks Hamlet for forgiveness, absolving him of his and his father's deaths if Hamlet absolves him of his own.
-Hamlet does do, dying shortly after Laertes does.
+Hamlet does so, dying shortly after Laertes does.

 Other characters' views of Laertes vary widely.
 Polonius feels a need to send a servant to France to spy on his son's behaviour.
 Ophelia tells him not to be a hypocrite (in telling her to behave herself with Hamlet, but then being immoral himself in France).
 Hamlet is at first puzzled by Laertes's hatred for him, but later admits that he sees his own cause displayed in Laertes's actions.

 Portrayal

 Laertes is often portrayed by seemingly humble actors to give a loyal, wholesome appeal to the character.
-He has been played by Terence Morgan (1948), John Cullum (1964), Nicholas Jones (1970), Nathaniel Parker (1990), Hugh Bonneville (1992 RSC Production), Michael Maloney (1996), Liev Schreiber (2000), Edward Bennett (2009 RSC) and Tom Felton (2018).
+He has been played by Terence Morgan (1948), John Cullum (1964), Nicholas Jones (1970), Nathaniel Parker (1990), Hugh Bonneville (1992), Michael Maloney (1996), Liev Schreiber (2000), Edward Bennett (2009), Kobna Holdbrook-Smith (2015), Luke Thompson (2017) and Tom Felton (2018).